shockazul/battleship---SOMLpj/README.txt

 O

 Now that the ship is sunk, it is safe for the computer to move on.
+The process is the same for horizontally oriented ships.

 There are more elegant ways of executing this algorithm (I'm sure), but this was what I'd imagined in my head.
-It made perfect sense to me, and so I went with it.
+It made perfect sense to me, and so I went with it, but it was not an easy algorithim to implement.
+I had to think of all the different possibilities to make the computer play the game in as natural a manner as possible.

 Recent fixes & improvements:
   Updated AI 12/28/20 (Computer now recognizes the orientation of a ship (horizontal/vertical) after a maximum of two hits).
   Updated random ship generator 12/30/20 (All ships have a consistent size (XXX XX X) <-- three ships, all of varying lengths)

  NEED TO:
   Finish deploying the game in the cloud (AWS ; EC2) so it's easier for others to try out.
-  Fix ship placement to prevent sticking (sometimes the ships all line up in a row/column - I need to add padding)
+  Fix ship placement to prevent sticking (sometimes the ships all line up in a row/column EX: (XXX)(XX)(X) - three ships merged together)

 ~ Rakan Kandah